• Skip to primary navigation

 Small Batch Chocolate Chip Pecan Coconut Cookies

-These Chocolate Chip Pecan Coconut Cookies are chewy cookies with crispy edges and loads of pecans and chocolate.
+These Small Batch Chocolate Chip Pecan Coconut Cookies are chewy cookies with crispy edges and loads of pecans and chocolate.
 Adapted from Amanda Hesser's book, Cooking for Mr. Latte, the original recipe is 3 x this one and uses less salt.
-Also, my baking times are slightly different than the original, but that’s not a big issue.
+Also, my baking times are slightly different from the original, but that’s not a big issue.
 Baking times are only suggestions.
 It’s always best to watch the cookies.

-chocolate chip pecan coconut cookies
+small batch chocolate chip pecan coconut cookies

-I chilled the dough, but if you are in a hurry, you could probably skip the stint in the refrigerator.
+I chilled the dough, but if you are in a hurry, you could probably skip the time in the refrigerator.
 Update: You can definitely skip chilling the dough.
 If you do chill it, I recommend shaping the cookies first.

 Chocolate Chip Pecan Coconut Cookies